Home

 By Shy's Sunshine Room

-This set of 10 engaging worksheets (answer keys included) is designed to help learners master identifying and labeling subjects, action verbs, indirect objects, and direct objects in sentences.
+This set of 10 engaging worksheets (answer keys included) is designed to help learners master identifying and labeling subject, linking verbs, predicate adjectives, and predicate nouns in sentences.
 Perfect for grades 3-6, these worksheets are ideal for classroom activities, homework assignments, or supplemental practice.
 Ideal For: Teachers seeking effective resources for literacy instruction Parents looking for extra practice for their children at home Tutors needing supplemental materials for their sessions

 By Sign with me TOD